Emm/shortcut_release_helper/README.md

 In each repository used in `config.toml`, see below, you need all branches you use to be checked out locally.

-Additionally, a Shortcut API token should be provided via `SHORTCUT_TOKEN` environment variable, see https://help.shortcut.com/hc/en-us/articles/205701199-Shortcut-API-Tokens
+Additionally, a Shortcut API token should be provided via `SHORTCUT_TOKEN` environment variable or `.env` file, see https://help.shortcut.com/hc/en-us/articles/205701199-Shortcut-API-Tokens

 Build a Configuration and jinja Template file